mukrop/name-constraints-tests/README.md

 ## Running the test case

-* The suite is run by execucing runChainTests.sh bash script.
+* The suite is run by execucing `runChainTests.sh` bash script.
   * Running with no command line arguments will print the usage and currently set paths for dependencies.
   * Tests are performed by providing a test template as an argument.
   * For running all tests, execute `./runChainTests.sh tests/*/*`
 * By default, outputs from individual libraries is suppressed.
-To enable it (e.g. for debugging purposes), set envidonment variable 'DEBUG' to 1.
+To enable it (e.g. for debugging purposes), set envidonment variable 'DEBUG' to 1, i.e. `export DEBUG=1`.
 * The scripts depends on `certtool` (provided by GnuTLS), `certutil` (provided by NSS) and `openssl` (provided by OpenSSL).
 * The script uses system-installed libraries versions by default -- this can be changed in the header of the script.